Attar Perfume Oil: The Essence of PerfumeAdmin

 Attar Perfume Oil: The Essence of Perfume

-Valued at approximately $48 billion globally, perfume and fragrance are big business.
-The conventional and mainstream perfume and fragrance market falls into two main categories: designer or celebrity and niche perfumes.
+Valued at approximately $48 billion globally, perfume and fragrance is big business.
+The conventional and mainstream perfume and fragrance market fall into two main categories: designer or celebrity and niche perfumes.

 WHAT ARE THE OPTIONS?

-Perfumes typically come in three forms: eau de toilette, eau de parfum and cologne.
-Occasioally, some brands may offer a 4th option: parfum, or extrait de parfum, which is more concentrated than its counter parts.
-The concentration of perfume in a cologne is 2-4% perfume, an eau de toilette contains 4 – 8% perfume, while an eau de parfum contains 8 – 15% perfume.
-The extrait typically contains 20 – 30% perfume.
+Perfumes typically come in three forms: eau de toilette, Eau de perfume, and cologne.
+Occasionally, some brands may offer a 4th option: perfume, or Extrait de perfume, which is more concentrated than its counterparts.
+The concentration of perfume in cologne is 2-4% perfume, an eau de toilette contains 4 – 8% perfume, while an Eau de perfume contains 8 – 15% perfume.
+The extract typically contains 20 – 30% perfume.
 From these figures, it is clear to see the vast majority of money spent on designer fragrances is definitely not going on the actual product, which is shockingly very low in concentration.
-Conversely, attar oils are essentially the pure perfume, which designers will dilute up to a maximum of 92%, as in the case of eau de toilette.
-The perfume concentration in attar perfume oils is 100%, as they are fully undiluted, which is why they have such strong lasting power and provide a higher quality of scent and of offering consumers far greater value for their money.
+Conversely, attar oils are essentially pure perfume, which designers will dilute up to a maximum of 92%, as in the case of eau de toilette.
+The perfume concentration in attar perfume oils is 100%, as they are fully undiluted, which is why they have such strong lasting power and provide a higher quality of scent, and of offering consumers far greater value for their money.

-Designer fragrances are mass produced, usually expensive and often rely heavily on celebrity endorsements, fancy packaging, bottles and an expensive advertising campaign to boost exposure and increase sales.
+Designer fragrances are mass-produced, usually expensive, and often rely heavily on celebrity endorsements, fancy packaging, bottles, and an expensive advertising campaign to boost exposure and increase sales.
 This means consumers are bombarded with these designer goods wherever they turn, as they are advertised everywhere, as well as sold everywhere from supermarkets to department stores, thus accessing all consumer demographics.
 Designer fragrances are made from a cocktail of essential and fragrance oils (an olfactory concoction very similar to attar oil), then heavily diluted with water and alcohol.
-This enables large quantities to be produced and sold, sacrificing quality and longevity of the product, in favour of making serious sales using gimmicky sales pitches.
-The purpose of adding alcohol to perfumes is to dilute it, stabilise the perfume and control the concentration of the scent and how long it lasts on the wearer.
+This enables large quantities to be produced and sold, sacrificing the quality and longevity of the product, in favor of making serious sales using gimmicky sales pitches.
+The purpose of adding alcohol to perfumes is to dilute it, stabilize the perfume and control the concentration of the scent and how long it lasts on the wearer.
 It also happens to be a drying agent and can often lead to the quicker evaporation of a perfume, which is why some perfumes often don’t last very long, with some fragrances fading within just a few short hours!!
-Which is rather disappointing, considering how much money is put down for them!!
+This is rather disappointing, considering how much money is put down for them!!

 WHAT’S THE ALTERNATIVE?

 Attar is the concentrated perfume, which perfume brands will dilute with alcohol and water, for mass production.
-Minus the fancy marketing, celebrity endorsements and packaging.
+Minus the fancy marketing, celebrity endorsements, and packaging.
 Which is where most of our money goes and who wouldn’t rather have more perfume than packaging, right!?!
-Due to their concentration, attars, or perfume oils are much longer lasting than their diluted perfume counterparts and a little really goes a loooooong way – trust us!!
-So, if you wanna smell better than the perfume, have everyone commenting on and complimenting your scent, while saving a whole load of money at the same time AND feel good in the process, invest in some attar perfume oils.
+Due to their concentration, attars, or perfume oils are much longer-lasting than their diluted perfume counterparts and a little really goes a long way – trust us!!
+So, if you wanna smell better than the perfume, have everyone commenting on and complimenting your scent while saving a whole load of money at the same time AND feel good in the process, invest in some attar perfume oils.
 Plus, what you save, you can spend on more attars and change up your scent as often as you like.
-Note: there is NOTHING wrong with designer or niche perfumes, but true appreciation of the art of perfumery and scents, lies in the newly emerging attar perfume oil market.
+Note: there is NOTHING wrong with a designer or niche perfumes, but a true appreciation of the art of perfumery and scents, lies in the newly emerging attar perfume oil market.

 Because attar perfume oils are not diluted with water or alcohol, they have extremely long staying power (approximately 8 – 16 hours on skin or hair and 24 – 72 hours and sometimes beyond, when applied on clothes).
 Thus, perfume (attar) oils have a much longer shelf life than conventional perfumes.
 The affordability of attar perfume oils means the scent options are quite limitless – due to their low price, consumers are able to explore more scents, as well as trying scent layering and combining, to give the wearer a truly unique scent.